Scuba Gear

 in flame red was ordered on the recommendation of Peter Fear

-at The Scuba Doctor , in Rye Victoria.
+at The Scuba Doctor, in Rye Victoria.

-It was customised with with size 10 wide
+It was customised with size 10 wide

 boots, rear shoulder zip, fly zip, plus left and right side